jtuu/pso-blender/README.md

 The values of these properties are currently not used.
 Meshes can have multiple tags which will cause them to be exported into each of the specified files.

-Note that object transforms are currently not applied, only vertex transforms will apply.